guildxyz/guild-pin-contract/docs/contracts/mock/MockERC20.md

 # MockERC20

-A mintable and burnable ERC20 token.
+A mintable and burnable ERC20 token, used only for tests.

-Use only for tests.
+Do not use this in production.

 ## Functions